10 of The Best Outdoor Adventures in Maine’s Lakes & Mountains

 3. Ski some of the best snow in the East.

 With close to 1,000 skiable acres, Sugarloaf is the largest ski area east of the Rockies.
-When you combine The Loaf with the region’s other mountains — Sunday River, Mount Abram, Black Mountain, Titcomb Mountain, and Shawnee Peak — there is phenomenal skiing for everyone, from beginner bunny slopes to expert, steep backcountry.
+When you combine The Loaf with the region’s other mountains — Sunday River, Mount Abram, Black Mountain, Titcomb Mountain, and Pleasant Mountain — there is phenomenal skiing for everyone, from beginner bunny slopes to expert, steep backcountry.
 Maine regularly has some of the deepest and nicest snow in the region, perfect for a family of powder hounds.
 Many of the mountains are year-round destinations that feature zip lines, scenic lift rides, mountain biking, and hiking in the summer.

 4. Cool down in a swimming hole or waterfall.